o3de/ROSConDemo/README.md

 ## Platforms

-The project runs on Ubuntu 22.04 with ROS 2 Humble.
+The project runs on Ubuntu 22.04 with ROS 2 Humble or ROS 2 Iron.

 💡 ***Note:*** This demo is **not supported on Windows!**